 Are there ATMs in Tam Coc and Trang An?

-Yes, there are two ATMs in Tam Coc: one at the BIDV bank on the main street and another outside the Ninh Binh Hidden Charm hotel.
-Trang An also has an ATM at the visitor center where the boats depart.
-However, I’d recommend having some cash on hand just in case.
+Yes, but they’re limited.
+Tam Coc has two ATMs — one at BIDV bank on the main street and another outside the Ninh Binh Hidden Charm hotel.
+Trang An has one at the visitor center.
+Still, I’d recommend carrying some cash since machines sometimes run dry.

 How to go from Ninh Binh to Tam Coc?